cockroachdb/docs/v23.1/architecture/transaction-layer.md

 CockroachDB checks the running transaction's record to see if it's been `ABORTED`; if it has, it [throws a retryable error](../transaction-retry-error-reference.html) to the client.

-Otherwise, CockroachDB sets the transaction record's state to `STAGING`, and checks the transaction's pending write intents to see if they have been successfully replicated across the cluster.
+Otherwise, CockroachDB sets the transaction record's state to `STAGING` and checks the transaction's pending write intents to see if they have been successfully replicated across the cluster.

 When the transaction passes these checks, CockroachDB responds with the transaction's success to the client, and moves on to the cleanup phase.
 At this point, the transaction is committed, and the client is free to begin sending more SQL statements to the cluster.